-Your locomotive is equipped with two neoprene rubber traction tires on each powered truck block.
-While these tires are extremely durable, you may need to replace them at some point.
-Please use the following instructions to replace the traction tires.
+Your locomotive is equipped with two neoprene rubber traction tires on the rear set of flanged drivers.
+While these tires are extremely durable, they may occasionally need to be replaced.

-- 1. Turn your engine upside down. - 2.
-Remove the two Phillips screws that attach each truck side to the truck block.

-(Fig. 10)

-- 3. Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains. - 4.
+- -Remove the side rods (the rods that connect each drive wheel to the other) from the wheels in order to slip the new tire over the grooved drive wheel.
+These bolts can be loosened with a 5mm nutdriver. - -Clean the groove using a cotton swab and denatured alcohol - -Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains.

+Clean the groove using a cotton swab and denatured alcohol.

 Slip the new tire onto the wheel.
-You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel. - 5.
+You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel.

 If you twist the tire while stretching it over the wheel, you will need to remove and reinstall the tire.
-Otherwise your engine will wobble while operating. - 6.
+Otherwise your engine will wobble while operating.

 Make sure the tire is fully seated inside the groove.
-Use a razor blade to trim away any excess tire that doesn't seat itself inside the groove properly. - 7.
-Reassemble in reverse order.
+Use a razor blade to trim away any excess tire that doesn't seat itself inside the groove properly.

-One set of replacement tires is packaged with the model.
-Additional tires are available directly from the M.T.H.
-Parts Department (Order online: www.mthtrains.com, e-mail: parts@mth-railking.com,Fax: 410-423-0009, Phone: 410-381-2580, Mail: 7020 Columbia Gateway Drive, Columbia MD 21046-1532).

-Figure 10: Truckside Screws